Improve Healthcare Analytics with Dashboards

 Now that everyone can access the dashboards.
 You can ensure they are all using the same information to improve your company.
 I often find key metrics for a organization are found on multiple reports.
 This can lead to data confusion, when multiple departments submit reports on the same metric with different results.

 For instance, an insurance company needs to know the number and amount paid on claims.
 What is the paid claim amount?
 Is it the status in the system that says the claim should be paid or is it the actual date that the money was moved from the company to pay the claim?
-Both are correct in certain context.
+Both are correct in certain contexts.
 If you use Claim Paid Amount based on the bank transaction on your dashboard.
 Then everyone knows exactly the impact to the company.
 This is one example, of how to use dashboards to ensure your team is focused on the critical metrics required for improving your organization.

 3 – Receive Alerts on KPIs and Metrics